 Big question!
-If you have a website and you want to create a lead generation system for obtaining leads on a recurring basis, you should think about onboarding either a digital marketer or get someone in-house responsible for the digital side of your business.
-Surely it can also go very well for you to hire a freelance digital marketer in Singapore to help you design a ‘big picture’ digital marketing strategy for your project.
+If you have a website and you want to create a lead generation system for obtaining leads on a recurring basis, you should think about onboarding either a digital marketer or getting someone in-house responsible for the digital side of your business.
+Surely it can also go very well for you to hire a freelance digital marketer in Singapore to help you design a ‘big-picture’ digital marketing strategy for your project.

 Although online advertising can give you a lot of visibility and get you many clients, it could prove to be quite costly.
 You must also take into account other more organic sources of traffic such as:

 - Content Marketing

 - Search Engine Optimisation to consistently get potential customer traffic

 - Social Media Marketing Strategy